Nitheeshsalian/aspire/README.md

 - Server code has not been implemented
 - I have used redux store as single source of truth
 - For getting card details we can implement api call to server.
 - Home screen debit card slide implemented using [panrespinder](https://reactnative.dev/docs/panresponder).
-Currently its sliding from top to bottom as per design it should have fixed movement, This should be fixed since i had limited time so I couldn’t work on it
+- Test cases are written in basic functionality, coverage of test cased need to be fixed in detailed way.